oracle/cloudtestdrive/readme.md

 ## Application Development ##
-+ *New* [Microservices using Autonomous ATP and Managed Containers](AppDev/ATP-OKE/README.md) - This lab will setup a CI/CD flow in Developer Cloud to deploy microservices to an ATP & OKE infrastructure
++ [Microservices using Autonomous ATP and Managed Containers](AppDev/ATP-OKE/README.md) - This lab will cover the complete setup of Developer Cloud, a Kubernetes Cluster and an Autonomous Database, and then build the CI/CD flow to deploy a Node-based microservice onto this infrastructure.
 + [AppDev Infrastructure lab](AppDev/AppDevInfra.md) - Set up the infrastructure to run your applications : create a Database and Application Servers, using DBaaS and JCS
 + Using **Wercker** CI/CD pipelines to [deploy an Angular Node application](AppDev/K8S/readme.md)
 + Run your first **serverless Functions** [using FnProject](AppDev/functions/function2_lab.md)